 Now if Abraham dug the well it was his.
 So why, after he already gave Abimelek flocks of sheep and cattle, did Abraham give him seven lambs as “a witness” that Abraham dug the well?

-Yesterday I participated in a class that teaches you how to communicate with people on the street in a way that encourages cooperation and avoids the need for physical force.
+Yesterday (at the time of this writing) I participated in a class that teaches you how to communicate with people on the street in a way that encourages cooperation and avoids the need for physical force.
 I heard a story about a new police officer who, on his first day on the job, caught someone speeding.
 He made a traffic stop that went something like this:

 “License and registration please.”